Diedrich Wattenberg: Life

-Wattenburg continued in charge at the Archenhold Observatory until November 1976, the month of his 67th birthday, heading up the reconstruction necessary after 1945.
+Wattenberg continued in charge at the Archenhold Observatory until November 1976, the month of his 67th birthday, heading up the reconstruction necessary after 1945.
 He continued to write, so that by the end of his career he had published 2,800 pieces of written work, and he continued to make appearances on the broadcast media.
 The focus of his work became, increasingly, the history of astronomy.
-It was as a result of an initiative by Wattenburg that the history of astronomy appeared on the school curricula in the country's Polytechnic Secondary Schools ("Polytechnische Oberschule")s for children in Years 9 and 10.
+It was as a result of an initiative by Wattenberg that the history of astronomy appeared on the school curricula in the country's Polytechnic Secondary Schools for children in Years 9 and 10.

 Awards and honours

-Diedrich Wattenburg was a recipient of the Leibniz Medal in 1980.
-By this time he had already been honoured with the Patriotic Order of Merit, in Silver, in 1964.
+Diedrich Wattenberg received the Patriotic Order of Merit in silver (1964), the Leibniz Medal (1980), and the Medal of the Town of Bremen for Arts and Science (1995).

 Autobiography

-Diedrich Wattenburg's autobiography appeared in 1984 under the title "Starry Heaven above me - inextricably in my life.("Gestirnter Himmel über mir – unverlierbares aus meinem Leben").
+Diedrich Wattenberg's autobiography appeared in 1984 under the title Starry heaven above me - the inextricable in my life ("Gestirnter Himmel über mir – Unverlierbares aus meinem Leben").